Loading Wide Open Windows...

 “We take as given the idea of distinction and the idea of indication, and that the two are inseparable.”

-This is not a book about logic as we know it.
-It is about the gesture of drawing a boundary — the first move in consciousness, the first separation that gives rise to "this" and "that".
-The very fabric of experience is stitched together by distinctions — not things.
-Before "a tree", there must be a not-tree.
-And before identity, a gesture of exclusion.
+This is not a book about logic as it is usually taught.
+It is about the gesture of drawing a boundary.
+The first move in appearance.
+The minimal act through which “this” can stand out from “that”.
+The fabric of experience is stitched together by distinctions, not by things.
+Before “a tree”, there must be a not-tree.
+Before identity, a cut.

-Alan Watts, who found in Brown's work a deep resonance with Taoist insight, remarked:
+Alan Watts, who recognized in Brown’s work a deep resonance with Taoist and non-dual traditions, remarked:

 “The Laws of Form reveals that logic is not dry and analytic, but something poetic, alive, and fundamentally mysterious.”

-We are not reading logic, we are watching logic awaken to itself.
+We are not reading logic here.
+We are watching logic awaken to itself.
 Brown calls us not to observe the world, but to observe observation.
 The observer is not outside the system.
 There is no outside.
+The one who draws the line appears together with the line.

 Watts again: